Updated on by Asher Fergusson

 12) What are some ways to stay within my budget?

 I personally like to buy cooking supplies or clothes as mementos because they don’t collect dust at my house.
-Seashells from the beach are likewise good, free souvenirs and you can bring them back on the airplane if they’re cleaned up and there’s no animals still living inside them.
-However, check the local laws before you do this.
-Some places won’t let you pick up shells off the beach and you certainly don’t want to get slapped with a scary fine for what was supposed to be a free souvenir.
+Seashells from the beach are likewise good (free!) souvenirs, and you can bring them back on the airplane if they’re cleaned up and there are no animals still living inside them.